manikanthkumar/banking/README.md

 Service to Change the status of Token:
 Created an endpoint "/tokens/updateTokenStatus/{tokenId}/{tokenStatus}" (GET) which takes tokenId and tokenStatus to which the token has to be updated and the token is updated accordingly.

+SWAGGER URL to access all the endpoints: http://localhost:8080/swagger-ui.html